KosinskiLab/mosaic/docs/tutorial/quickstart.rst

 Next Steps
 ----------

-With these basic operations, you can already start exploring your data in Mosaic.
-For more detailed functionality, continue to the :doc:`Concepts and UI <concepts>` section.
+With these operations, you can already start exploring your data in Mosaic.
+For more information continue to the :doc:`Concepts and UI <concepts>` section.